8gears/keycloak-auth-proxy/README.md

 # Keycloak Auth Proxy

-The Keycloak Auth Proxy provides authentication and authorization for web resources with OpenID Connect/OAuth, that have no build in authentication.
+The Keycloak Auth Proxy provides OpenID Connect/OAuth authentication and authorization too web resources that have no build in authentication.

 This Auth Proxy Service uses [Keycloak Proxy][kcp], which is a Java/Undertow solution designed for Keycloak but that should also work with any other solution that supports OpenID/Connect.